 Does the Thundershirt really work?

-This review is written by my mom Nancy who maintains a breast cancer blog called Nancy’s Point.
+Note: This Thundershirt review is written by Nancy Stordahl, who maintains the blog Nancy’s Point.

-My golden retriever Elsie is a bit nervous during thunderstorms.
+My golden retriever Elsie is a bit nervous during thunderstorms OR fireworks.

 Elsie is extremely nervous during thunderstorms.
 In fact, it doesn’t even need to be an actual thunderstorm.